JZEL0520/H3llo-World/README.md

 # H3llo-World
 CIS3830 Assignment
-This is for the...ummm gam app program thing
+This is for the...ummm game app program thing